peef-dev/quiz_game/README.md

 # Quiz game to learn Kotlin and TypeScript

-I want to learn 2 new languages and here are some steps i will follow, based on my research:
+I want to learn 2 new languages and here are some steps I will follow, based on my research:

-1. Choose a project: i choosed the quiz game i want to have a specific goal in mind that will help me stay focus and motivated.
+1. Choose a project: I chose the quiz game I want to have a specific goal in mind that will help me stay focus and motivated.

 2. Find good resources:

     a.
 Kotlin videos: https://www.youtube.com/playlist?list=PLrnPJCHvNZuAIbejjZA1kGfLeA8ZpICB2

     b.
 Kotlin offical documentation: https://kotlinlang.org/docs/getting-started.html

     c.
 TypeScript videos: https://www.youtube.com/playlist?list=PL4cUxeGkcC9gUgr39Q_yD6v-bSyMwKPUI

     d.
 TypeScript offical documentation: https://www.typescriptlang.org/docs/

     e.
 Create a web page with TypeScript: https://medium.com/@jaeho.kim/how-to-install-typescript-and-create-a-simple-webpage-cd60371a4bb3

 3. Learn the basics: I will focus only on understanding the fundamental concepts: syntax, data types, control structures and functions...